tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 Marlborough's affordability, diverse housing options, and proximity to amenities make it an attractive option for real estate investors seeking stable returns and potential appreciation.

 # Marlborough Park

+Marlborough Park is a residential neighborhood in northeast Calgary, known for its family-friendly environment and accessibility to various amenities.
+Here's a detailed overview addressing your specific questions:

+## 1. Nearby Amenities and Attractions

+- **Parks and Recreation:**
+  - **Marlborough Park:** A central feature of the community, offering playgrounds, walking paths, and open green spaces for outdoor activities.
+  - **Bob Bahan Aquatic & Fitness Centre:** Provides swimming pools, fitness facilities, and recreational programs for all ages.

+- **Shopping and Dining:**
+  - **Marlborough Mall:** A nearby shopping center with a variety of retail stores, restaurants, and services.
+  - **Pacific Place Mall:** Offers additional shopping and dining options within close proximity.

+- **Education:**
+  - **Schools in and around Marlborough Park:**
+    - G.W.
+Skene School (Public)
+    - St. Martha School (Catholic)
+    - Roland Michener School (Public)

+## 2. Housing Construction Timeline

+- The majority of homes in Marlborough Park were constructed during the **1970s**, reflecting the neighborhood's establishment in that era.

+## 3. Common Building Types

+- Predominantly **single-family detached homes**, catering to families seeking suburban living.
+- A selection of **townhouses** and **condominiums**, offering options for a range of buyers, including first-time homeowners and downsizers.

+## 4. Zoning Regulations

+- Primarily zoned as **R-C1 (Residential – Contextual One Dwelling District)**, allowing for single-family homes.
+- Some areas may have **R-C2 zoning**, which permits duplexes or semi-detached homes.
+- The current zoning generally does **not allow for multiple units per lot** beyond what is specified.

+## 5. Population and Growth

+- As of the 2019 municipal census, Marlborough Park had a population of approximately **8,523 residents**.
+- The population has remained relatively stable, with minor fluctuations over recent years.

+## 6. Average Income

+- The median household income in Marlborough Park is approximately **$73,962**, which is **22% lower than the Alberta average**.

+## 7. Crime Rate

+- Marlborough Park's total crime rate is approximately **5,486 per 100,000 people**, which is **14% lower than the Alberta average** but **30% higher than the national average**.
+- Residents have a **1 in 19 chance** of becoming a victim of crime, indicating a moderate crime rate.

+## 8. Rental Supply and Demand

+- **Rental Supply:**
+  - There is a **moderate supply** of rental properties, including single-family homes, townhouses, and apartments.

+- **Demand:**
+  - Steady demand, particularly among individuals and families seeking affordable housing options with convenient access to amenities and public transit.

+## 9. Average Rents

+- **Single-family homes:**
+  - Approximately **$1,500 to $2,000 per month**, depending on size and condition.

+- **Apartments:**
+  - One-bedroom units average around **$1,200 per month**.
+  - Two-bedroom units average around **$1,400 per month**.

+## 10. Neighborhood Classification (A, B, C, D)

+- Marlborough Park can be classified as a **C neighborhood**, characterized by its affordability, working-class demographic, and diverse community.

+## 11. Long-Term Potential Appreciation Compared to Current Returns and Cash Flow

+- **Appreciation Potential:**
+  - **Moderate**, due to the neighborhood's established nature and ongoing community development initiatives.

+- **Current Returns and Cash Flow:**
+  - Potential for positive cash flow due to lower property acquisition costs and stable rental demand.

+## 12. Average House Prices

+- As of December 2024, the average house price in Marlborough Park is approximately **$457,800**, with properties ranging based on size, type, and condition.

+## 13. Real Estate Investment Strategies

+- **Buy and Hold:**
+  - Investing in single-family homes or townhouses for long-term rental income and potential appreciation.

+- **Value-Add Renovations:**
+  - Purchasing older properties in need of updates, renovating to modern standards to increase value and rental potential.

+- **Affordable Housing Focus:**
+  - Targeting rental properties that appeal to individuals and families seeking budget-friendly housing options.

+- **Multi-Family Opportunities:**
+  - Exploring opportunities for duplexes or semi-detached homes in areas with R-C2 zoning.

+Marlborough Park's affordability, diverse housing options, and proximity to amenities make it an attractive option for real estate investors seeking stable returns and potential appreciation.

 # New Brighton
 # West Springs
 # Downtown Commercial Core